manassaloi/manassaloi.github.io/_posts/2021-09-24-things-no-one-tell-you.markdown

 - Whenever I hear a PM in my organisation or someone I mentor crib about doing project management and having to execute what their leaders want, the first question I ask is "when was the last time you actually talked to your customers or spent a day looking at data that helped uncover some key insight?"
 - If you think logically no CEO would want to self sabotage their company by working on things that don't matter.
 The problem is that they have too much on their plate, and hence can't go deep and focus on breadth instead.
 If you are the PM it is on you to do the research on behalf of your CEO and helped show why you should be doing X over Y. Most people won't though.
 Because it is far easier to blame their CEO or HOP.
 - How do I know this?
-I have also been this situations where I stopped giving a fuck and just became execution machines.
+I have also been in this situation where I stopped giving a fuck and just became an execution machine.
 BTW I am not saying all CEOs are rationale and everything is your fault as a PM.
 [But first do your homework before blaming your CEO.](https://manassaloi.com/2021/01/13/planning-feature.html)

 **Most people on Twitter are grifters who have not done any real work for years.**